tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 *Beta reduction*: Substituting the arguments of a function application into the function body.

 *Eta conversion*: Substituting functions that simply apply another expression to their argument with the expression in their body.
+This is a technique in Haskell and Lambda Calculus where a function f x is simplified to f, removing the explicit mention of the parameter when it is not needed.

 *Combinator*: A lambda expression with no free variables.